Week in Review: Pet startups will be the death of Silicon Valley – TechCrunch

 Hey everyone.
 Thank you for welcoming me into your inboxes yet again.

-I’m in Berlin where TechCrunch just pulled off another great Disrupt event, we’ve got a lot of great Europe-focused startup content on the site so get to scrolling if your interest is piqued.
+I’m in Berlin. where TechCrunch just pulled off another great Disrupt event — we’ve got a lot of great Europe-focused startup content on the site, so get to scrolling if your interest is piqued.

 If you’re reading this on the TechCrunch site, you can get this in your inbox here, and follow my tweets here.